 Every homeowner faces the tough decision between repairing or replacing an old air conditioner.
 You need to weigh several factors before you make a final decision.
-While most air conditioners are designed to last at least 15 years, there are instances when air conditioner repair in Cambridge, Ontario, can become an expensive affair, forcing homeowners to consider an AC replacement.
+While most air conditioners are designed to last at least 15 years, there are instances when air conditioner repair in Cambridge, Ontario, can become an expensive affair, forcing homeowners to consider an Air Conditioning replacement in Milton ON.
 Here are a few questions to ask yourself before you decide to replace your cooling unit.

 Few Questions to Ask Before Replacing Your Cooling Unit